 is a collection of various C++ learning resources.
 Most materials are aimed at beginners that know the basics of imperative programming but don't know C++ very well.

 Right now many articles are still based on slides taken from a C++ crash course that I gave a couple of times in the last few years (mainly for people with a Java or Python background).

-The half of articles in the Beginner's Guide to C++ and some other topic articles, like, e.g., about argument dependent lookup are already laid out entirely as a proper html page with foldable sections, etc. My aim is to eventually convert all slide-based articles and expand the materials in depth and breadth.
+The first half of articles in the Beginner's Guide to C++ and some other topic articles, like, e.g., about argument dependent lookup are already laid out entirely as a proper html page with foldable sections, etc. My aim is to eventually convert all slide-based articles and expand the materials in depth and breadth.

-Special thanks to Thomas Kemmer for helping me with finding typos, errors, providing constructive feedback and helping me with C++ courses and teaching materials over the past few years.
+Special thanks to Thomas Kemmer and Orhan Kupusoglu for helping me with finding typos, errors and for providing constructive feedback.

 My work revolves around geometric packing optimization algorithms, bioinformatics (metagenomic short read mapping, alignments), high performance computing and more template metaprogramming than is probably healthy.